hunter-teacher-cert/currdev-work-jnovillo/00_standards.md

 **Lesson addressing the standard:**

 A lesson on search algorithms addresses this standard.
 The teacher focus the lesson on explaining how linear and binary search work.
 Then the students implement the algorithms in the programming language they are learning.
-After that, the students can run some tests to analyze the efficience of both algorithms.
+After that, the students can run multiple tests to compare and analyze the efficience of both algorithms.

 **How does the lesson address the standard?**

-The focus of this standard is a high-level understanding that algorithms involve trade- offs, especially related to memory use and speed.
-Students should understand that classic algorithms are solved problems that can be reused.
+By understanding and implementing the two searching algorithms: linear and binary, the students are targeting the focus of the standard wich is to demostrate how two or more computer science algorithm works.
+Also by testing the algorithms, students can observe the processing time and memory use to analyze those observations determine which one is more efficient which is a purpose of this standard too.